akspa0/showTools/README.md

 mix-stereo.sh: exports recorded call audio into multiple legs and a stereo file, which is utilized by preMix21.py for futher processing.

+speakerTranscribe29I.py: Takes audio files as an input (directory or single file [which might not work]) and processes them with voice detection to find segments of audible speech, passes the segments into Google Speech to Text API, and fetches a transcription for the segment, then outputs the segment into FLAC and mp3 format audio files with the transcription as the filename.
+Duplicate segments are filtered out.
+Processes phrases a little bit with some normalization to ensure audible vocal samples.

+transcribeBites0F.py: A new in-development version of speakerTranscribe29I.py, with a few minor changes but planned to have many other changes to track progress better.